boryspaulewicz/bhsdtr/ordinal/Readme.md

             1.31   0.92
     97.5%   1.68   1.25

 The estimates match poorly.
 Or do they?
 What about the individual *d'* estimates?
-To calculate the individual shifts in the thresholds / criteria we have to add the random effects to the fixed effect:
+To calculate the individual shifts in the thresholds / criteria in the more general ordinal model we have to add the random effects of participants to the fixed effect:

 ``` r
 dprim1i = (s1[['gamma_fixed[4,1]']] + s1[, grep('gamma_random_1\\[.+,4,1]', names(s1))]) -